Hope-Liang/EQ2445-ASR/README.md

 ### Data Preprocessing
 Use the **data_preprocessing.py** file. <br/>
-You can extract 39-dim MFCC features and 123-dim filter-bank features from the TIMIT raw dataset.
+0. You can extract 39-dim MFCC features and 123-dim filter-bank features from the TIMIT raw dataset.
 The way to select is by setting `feature = "MFCC39"` or `feature = "FilterBank123"`. <br/>
-You can choose to encode the labels into 0-38 or 0-61 by setting `nPhonemes = 39` or `nPhonemes = 61`. <br/>
+1. You can choose to encode the labels into 0-38 or 0-61 by setting `nPhonemes = 39` or `nPhonemes = 61`. <br/>
-You can choose to add noise or not when preprocessing the data, by default `add_noise = False` and you will have a file containing training-evaluation-test data, and SNR and noise_type won't take effect.
-If setting `add_noise = True`, you only get a file containing the test data, and SNR and noise_type has to be specified.
+2. You can choose to add noise or not when preprocessing the data, by default `add_noise = False` and you will have a file containing training-evaluation-test data, and SNR and noise_type won't take effect.
+If setting `add_noise = True`, you only get a file containing the test data, and `SNR` and `noise_type` have to be specified.

 ### Model Training
 Use the **data_training.py** file. <br/>
-The code is designed for running on local devices, while a switch for running on Google Colab is also avalible if setting `GDrive = True`.
+0. The code is designed for running on local devices, while a switch for running on Google Colab is also avalible if setting `GDrive = True`.
 If training on Colab, please create a folder **Data** on Drive and upload the preprocessed **pkl** files in it. <br/>
 Several advanced settings available including: <br/>
-i) `save_model` to specify whether to save the best model during each run. <br/>
+1. `save_model`: specify whether to save the best model during each run, by default set to `True`. <br/>
-ii) `feature` and `nPhonemes` defined the same way as in preprocessing part. <br/>
-iii) `seq_len` is 800 by default as the maximum sequence length in TIMIT dataset is 777 in our way of feature extractions. <br/>
-iv) `batch_size` and `n_epochs`. <br/>
+2. `feature`: use "MFCC39" or "FilterBank123". <br/>
+3. `nPhonemes_read`: the pkl file to read from has encoded the labels to 61 or 39 phonemes, refer to `nPhonemes` in preprocessing. <br/>
+4. `nPhonemes_train`: trained with how many phonemes, e.g. the network output dimension size. <br/>
+5. `nPhonemes_eval`: evaluate with how many phonemes, refering to performance measurement. <br/>
-v) `input_noise` if want to add Gaussian(mean=0, var=input_noise) to inputs during training as a way of regularisation, by default set to 0 as adding no noise. <br/>
+6. `input_noise` if want to add Gaussian(mean=0, std=input_noise) to inputs during training as a way of regularisation, by default set to `0` as adding no noise. <br/>
+7. `weight_noise` if want to add Gaussian(mean=0, std=weight_noise) to weights during training as a way of regularisation, by default set to `0` as adding no noise. <br/>
-vi) `early_stop` if using early stop regularisation technique, by default set to True.
-In this way it works together with `patience` for specifying after how many epochs it stops training after validation_acc not decreasing any more.
+8. `early_stop` if using early stop regularisation technique, by default set to `True`.
+In this way it works together with `patience` for specifying after how many epochs it stops training after validation_acc not decreasing any more, which is by default set to `8`.

 ### Model Evaluation
 Use the **data_testing.py** file. <br/>